 Seed supports monorepo Serverless applications.
 This means that you can have multiple Serverless Framework projects (services) in the same repo.

-Once your app is created, you can add other services to it by hitting the Add a Service from your app pipeline.
+Once your app is created, you can add other services to it by hitting the New Service from your app pipeline.

 Here you can point to the

 serverless.yml of the service you want to add.

 Once Seed finds the file you can add the service.
 It will also auto-detect the name of the service from the

 serverless.yml file.
 You can change this later from the service settings.

 serverless.yml for the service yet, you can still add the service anyway.
 You’ll need to specify the name of the service manually.
 And make sure to add the file or change the path to it later.